 - 15:28: A slower category of recharges include mindfulness, meditation and breath exercises.
 This would include going through the BFF.
-There is a link below with some free short meditations.
+Here are some free short meditations.

 - 19:17: Energy management is the second category of recharges.
 This includes physical things like when and what you’re eating, and movement.

 When you get hungry, you fuel your belly.
 When you can feel your brain being drained of energy, you need to fuel your brain. -Katie Kimball

 - 20:43: I share an example from my afternoon of how you can work within your demands to make a choice and then be present and appreciate it.

 - 21:29: The third recharge category is creativity, spirituality, and what we give to the world.
 Serving and helping others can fill us up.
 If your job is very creative this category may not be as recharging for you.

 - 23:05: Your attitude matters as to whether something will fill you up or not.
 You can sit with your kids to read for 10 minutes and either: you feel it is an inconvenience and think of what else you could be accomplishing during that time, or you are present and grateful for the opportunity you have to sit with your kids.

 How do You Feel Stress?

 - 23:51: Dr. Hanna has a free stress survey you can take in a couple minutes to figure out your stress level.